 Later, when I served as staff on other men’s weekend — with the tree’s permission — I carried some leaves and placed them in the Talisman’s of newly initiated men; a pouch we carry to remind us of our transformative times.
 The fragrant leaves joined objects placed by other men: a salmon bone for strength; black and white rocks for men’s shadow and gold; Sage for cleansing.
 I asked the native American staff member making the pouches if I could include the cedar leaves from my tree.
 Upon discovery of what they were, he smiled: cedar was an important tree in his culture and was used for healing.
 A shiver ran down my spine as I realized that indeed, it had helped me heal.
 And now, I hoped, it would help the 30 men that carried those leaves away that weekend close to their hearts to heal as well; to move on with their lives.
 At that moment, part of my life’s circle felt complete and I felt a new phase of awareness and mission.
 And through that, a willingness to help others heal.

-So now I take time to listen to the trees and seek to understand their songs, to seek their wisdom.
-But I’ve discovered that trees are not the only things that sing; all living things sing.
-Indeed, if you really listen you can even hear the planet sing, as it does every day: the waves, the wind, the soil, the very earth.
-And although I don’t know what they are saying, what I do know is that its song is magnificent.
+So now I try to take time to listen to the trees and seek to understand their songs, to seek their wisdom.
+But in my efforts I’ve discovered that trees are not the only things that sing; indeed, all living things do.
+If you really listen you can even hear the planet sing, as it does every day: the waves, the wind, the soil, the very earth.
+And although I don’t know the words of the song, the music is magnificent.